 Yeah, this puts the punishment into perspective.
 Think of the pain!
 By comparison, the biblical Jesus is a little lamb, only suggesting that people are drowned in the sea with a millstone tied around their necks.
 Not to compare ancient texts here, Jesus, but you lose in the punishment department.

-What, you didn’t notice the huge number of little old ladies that are today reading violence much harder than what’s in Stieg Larsson’s Millennium Trilogy?
+What, you didn’t notice the huge number of little old ladies that are reading ultraviolent crime stories?
+Look around you, at least in Europe.
 If 18 year olds did the same, we’d have a scandal, I assure you.

 309. Four misfortunes befall the reckless man who consorts with another’s wife: acquisition of demerit, disturbed sleep, ill-repute, and (rebirth in) states of woe.